ibm-cloud-docs/devsecops-alm/devsecops-alm-release-notes.md

 Changes and Improvements

-Streamlined pipeline configuration and management Improved usability with JSON variable names matching pipeline property names Reduced complexity with all pipeline properties in one place
+- Streamlined pipeline configuration and management
+- Improved usability with JSON variable names matching pipeline property names
+- Reduced complexity with all pipeline properties in one place

 This update is a breaking change.
-Update with caution..
+Update with caution.
 To ensure a smooth transition, follow these steps:

 1. Record current pipeline properties and values for CI, CD, and CC toolchains.
 1. Update JSON variables using the following templates: